 - Reforms to insurance plans sold on the individual market, including prohibiting pre-existing condition exclusions, ending annual and lifetime benefit caps, preventing insurers from dropping coverage for those who become ill, and requiring coverage of a set of essential benefits in most cases;

-- Reforms to expand coverage and make coverage more affordable and accessible, including the creation of new health insurance marketplaces for consumers to compare and purchase coverage; premium subsidies and cost-sharing reductions to help cover the cost of insurance for those with incomes from 100 to 400 percent of the federal poverty level, and the expansion of Medicaid for adults with income below 133 percent of the poverty level;
+- Reforms to expand coverage and make coverage more affordable and accessible, including allowing children to remain on their parent’s insurance through age 26; creation of new health insurance marketplaces for consumers to compare and purchase coverage; premium subsidies and cost-sharing reductions to help cover the cost of insurance for those with incomes from 100 to 400 percent of the federal poverty level, and the expansion of Medicaid for adults with income below 133 percent of the poverty level;

 - Requirements that most individuals must have health coverage or be assessed an annual fee (the individual mandate) and that most employers with over 50 full-time employees must provide coverage or be assessed a per-employee fee (the employer mandate).
 Congress repealed the penalty associated with the individual mandate effective in 2019;

 - A series of initiatives aimed at reducing health care costs and improving health care quality, including bundled payments and Accountable Care Organizations.